John J. (Mike) McKetta IIIOf Counsel

 - Advanced Micro Devices, APP Pharmaceuticals, Arthur Andersen, Austin American-Statesman (Cox Texas Newspapers, L.P.), Austin Police Association, Bank of America, BMC Software, Inc., Buffington Land, Ltd,.
 CH2M Hill, Inc., Circuit of the Americas, Cirrus Logic, Inc., City of Bryan, City of Lampasas, City of Pflugerville, Corinthian Colleges, Inc., Dell, Inc., DiAthegen, LLC, Financial Industries Corporation, Freescale Semiconductor, Inc., General Land Office of the State of Texas, Gray Engineering, Great American Insurance Company, HDR Engineering, Inc., Highland Resources, Inc., Hill Country Texas Galleria LLC, Hunt Properties, Inc., KLA-Tencor Corp., Kronkosky Charitable Foundation, Lazy Nine Municipal Utility District, Main Street Homes, Motorola, Inc., National Alliance Securities Corp., National Instruments Corporation, National Council on Compensation Insurance, PNB National Bank, Pulte Homes of Texas, Sheshunoff Consulting & Solutions, St. David’s Healthcare System, State Farm Mutual Insurance, Tenaska, Inc., Texas Disposal Systems Landfill, Inc., Texas Mutual Insurance Company, Texas Wind Power Company, Toll Brothers, Trammell Crow, United States Anti-Doping Association, various local and national law firms.

 - American Law Institute (ALI) https://www.ali.org/.
-Mike is a member of the governing board, known as the Council of the ALI, since 1998.
+Mike served as a member of the governing board, known as the Council of the ALI from 1998 to 2018 and is now a member of Council Emeritus.
 He is currently Chair of its Investment Committee.
 His prior service for the ALI included participating on its Executive Committee, as an Adviser for the Restatement of the Law Third, Agency, as an Adviser for the Restatement of the Law Third, Economic Torts and Related Wrongs, and on the Members Consultative Groups for the Restatement of the Law Third, The Law Governing Lawyers, the Restatement of the Law Third, Torts: Apportionment of Liability, the Complex Litigation Project, and the restatement of the Law, Liability Insurance.

 - American Bar Association Standing Committee on the Federal Judiciary http://www.americanbar.org/groups/committees/federal_judiciary.html.
 Mike was appointed by the President of the ABA to serve from 2014 to 2017 as the member from the Fifth Circuit on this committee which investigates and evaluates the professional qualifications of all nominees to Federal courts.